 We use a combination of soft tissue and joint mobilization techniques to assist patients with releasing restriction in their body.
-Our techniques include myofascial release, functional mobilization, strain counterstain, trigger point release, soft tissue mobilization with joint movement, soft tissues release with breathing facilitation.
+Our techniques include myofascial release, functional mobilization, strain counterstain, trigger point release, soft tissue mobilization with joint movement, soft tissues release with breathing facilitation, and acupressure.
 We also neuromuscular techniques (PNF, contract-relax stretching), to retrain movement patterns back into system.

 Breathing is a fundamental principal of our work.
 Every patient will have their breathing pattern evaluated, assessed, and treated.
 We often use manual therapy to treat the diaphragm and anterior chest to assist client with finding a more efficient breathing pattern, and exercises are often prescribed so the client can practice breathing at home.
 We believe it is essential to have an efficient breathing pattern in your body in order to properly access your core and improve your function, mobility, and strength.